-As far as athletes go, we runners aren’t usually known for our fair-weather tendencies.
-We still get out there when the raindrops start to fall — and when the going gets tough, we keep going.
+As far as athletes go, we runners aren’t usually known for our fair-weather tendencies, and many of us are in constant search for the best running rain jacket to help us deal with bad weather.
+Weight, packability, and, of course, waterproofness are all considerations when choosing this important piece of gear.
 While splashing through some puddles or weathering a drizzle on a short run may not be a big deal, extended wet weather on a long run can range from simply uncomfortable to downright dangerous in cooler temperatures.
-A solid rain jacket is a must for anyone looking to train through all types of weather conditions.
+A solid rain jacket is a must for anyone looking to train through all weather conditions.

 After researching the seemingly endless list of rain jackets on the market, we took the most promising out for testing to narrow our final list to what we found to be the best rain jackets for running.
-The team at iRunFar tested these running rain jackets in some seriously wet — and snowy — conditions, from desert downpours to drizzle in the Pacific Northwest to summertime storms in Colorado’s San Juan mountains to atmospheric river events in California, to determine the best options for rainy adventures.
+The team at iRunFar tested these running rain jackets in some seriously wet — and snowy — conditions, from desert downpours to drizzle in the Pacific Northwest to summertime storms in Colorado’s San Juan mountains to atmospheric river events in California to the notoriously wet and wild weather of New Zealand.
+We were determined to find the best options for rainy adventures.
 Our team consists of professional and recreational ultra and trail runners who aren’t afraid to get out when others stay inside.
 We took these jackets through the worst weather conditions to see which ones kept us dry and which ones left us soaked and sprinting for home, shivering.
-Below are our top picks
+After extensive testing, we chose the Patagonia Storm Racer Jacket as our top rain jacket for its combination of performance, light weight, and fit.
+The gram-counters on our team went to the Inov8 Raceshell HZ when trying to minimize pack weight.

 The Best Running Rain Jackets

-Best of the Rest Running Rain Jackets: Outdoor Research Helium Rain Jacket and Montbell Versalite Jacket
+- Best of the Rest Running Rain Jackets: Outdoor Research Helium Rain Ultralight Jacket and Montbell Versalite Jacket

 Cons:

-We already liked Patagonia’s Storm Racer Jacket quite a bit.
-It checked a lot of boxes we look for in a solid running rain shell.
+The Patagonia Storm Racer Jacket checked many boxes for the requirements for a good running rain shell.
 Lightweight?
 Check.
 Solid rain protection?
 Yes.
 Durable material?
 You bet.
 Breathable?
 As much as can be expected for a fully waterproof shell.
-Our one qualm?
-We didn’t love the pullover style with the side zips.
-Now we get everything we loved about the original version but with a traditional front zipper that we like a bit more than the previous design.
+We loved the previous version of this jacket but had one major qualm with it: We didn’t love the pullover style with the side zips.
+With this newer version, we get everything we loved about the original but with a traditional front zipper that we like more than the previous design.

 First, we noticed the fit continues to be a slim, athletic cut, which we also love.
-While some brands have boxier cuts that offer more room for generous layering underneath, we prefer the cut that fits closer to the body.
+While some brands have boxier cuts that offer more room for generous layering underneath, we prefer a cut that fits closer to the body.
 We also appreciate how well this jacket blocked out the rain during many runs through some atmospheric river events in California.
-We took it to higher elevations, where it held up well in some wet snowfall in the San Bernardino Mountains.
+We took it to higher elevations, and it held up well in some wet snowfall in the San Bernardino Mountains.
 Could this jacket be more breathable?
 Of course.
-Pretty much any solid rainshell does.
-But we’ll take the tradeoff for confidence in a fully waterproof, lightweight, and comfy shell.
+Pretty much any solid rainshell could be.
+But we’ll take the tradeoff for confidence in a fully waterproof, lightweight, and comfortable shell.

-Beyond its performance, we have to commend Patagonia for being one of the leaders in a more planet-friendly way of constructing rain gear.
-Patagonia employs a 100% recycled nylon ripstop fabric with a durable water-repellent (DWR) coating free of perfluorinated chemicals (PFCs/PFAS).
-We’re here for it.
+Beyond its performance, we have to commend Patagonia for being one of the leaders in planet-friendly gear manufacturing.
+For this jacket, Patagonia employs 100% recycled nylon ripstop fabric with a durable water-repellent (DWR) coating free of perfluorinated chemicals (PFCs/PFAS).
+We’re here for it, and we also included this jacket in our best running jackets guide.

 Shop the Patagonia Men's Storm Racer JacketShop the Patagonia Women's Storm Racer Jacket